Welcome to Year 5

 How you can help at home:

 Help children to practise the recall of timetables and division facts.
-The children have their TTrockstars logins in their maths home learning books
+The children have their TTrockstars logins to access the online platform.

 Encourage children to explain their answers and describe how they have solved a problem.